 Invesco Distributors, Inc. (the "Distributor") serves as the distributor of Creation Units for the Fund on an agency basis.
 The Distributor does not maintain a secondary market in Shares.
-The Distributor is an affiliate of the Adviser.
+The Distributor is an affiliate of the Adviser and the Index Provider.